How Much Does A CT Scan Cost?

 How does an MRI scan differ from a CT scan?

-MRIs (magnetic resonance imaging) offer similar results to CT scans but utilize magnets instead of ionizing radiation to capture images.
+MRI (magnetic resonance imaging) scans offer similar results to CT scans but utilize magnets instead of ionizing radiation to capture images.
 CT scans are better suited for imaging larger areas of the body, while MRI scans provide more detailed images and the ability to diagnose a wider range of diseases.
 CT scans are faster and generally more affordable than MRI scans.
 The choice between the two scans depends on the specific medical needs and considerations of each patient.

 How should I prepare for a CT scan?